 For many years the winery has partnered with a chocolatier based in the city of Napa and chocolate pairings can be enjoyed with the wines on site.
 A portable sign advertising their wine + chocolate pairings is often placed next to their driveway, easily visible from the Silverado Trail.

 As of the time of our latest update to this review, they offer a variety of tasting flights including a Reserve Tasting, a Cabernet Sauvignon only tasting, a white wine only tasting and a wine and charcuterie experience.
 Private tastings can also be arranged.

-The 2012 Rutherford Ranch Reserve Cabernet Sauvignon is not distributed, rather it is only available to wine club members and to visitors at the winery.
+The 2012 Rutherford Ranch Reserve Cabernet Sauvignon is not distributed, rather it is only available to wine club members and for visitors at the winery.
 On the bouquet it shows some baking spice, red cherry, blackberry and some noticeable dustiness.
-The fruit is focused, very balanced on the palate with a red cherry, red currant tartness that lingers.
+The fruit is focused, very balanced on the palate with a red cherry and red currant tartness that lingers.
 The tannins are slightly dusty and frames the fruit on the finish very well.